stuij/gba-llvm-devkit/README.md

 Furthermore the compiler should understand where it can find libraries and headers.
-As Clang can potentially target multiple architectures and multiple library variants, we need to supply a `--sysroot` argument. the libraries for ARMv4T can be found at `toolchain-root/lib/clang-runtimes/arm-none-eabi/armv4t`:
+As Clang can potentially target multiple architectures and multiple library variants, we need to supply a `--sysroot` argument. the libraries for ARMv4T can be found at `<root>/lib/clang-runtimes/arm-none-eabi/armv4t`:

     --sysroot <CFGDIR>/../lib/clang-runtimes/arm-none-eabi/armv4t

-Where <CFGDIR> is a magic variable with points to the config file directory.
+Where \<CFGDIR> is a magic variable with points to the config file directory.

 We also need to include the GBA startup code object file, called `gba_crt0.o`: